LaoWater/LaoWater/README.md

 So does the World Of Programming weighs in my heart.
 Beyond programming languages.

-**Most of my open-source projects are aimed towards making One life easier, healthier, more connected.**
+**Most of my open-source projects are aimed towards making One's Life (and implied, the world) Easier, Healthier, more Connected.**

 <!---